Finance and Lending

 In contrast, dynamic discounting offers your business many more benefits.
 With dynamic discounting, the timing and price of the discount are variable.
 This means you and your customers have the flexibility to agree on a discount for early payment at any time within the invoice terms.
 Your customers can choose to pay before the agreed term and get a discount that adjusts automatically based on the payment date.

 Unlike static discounting, dynamic discounting offers you a longer window to accept early payments.
-Ultimately, it gives you more control over your cash flow than static discounting and minimises one-off discount requests from your customers.
+Ultimately, it gives you more control over your cash flow than static discounting and minimizes one-off discount requests from your customers.
 Moreover, it reduces the need to increase prices to offset the cost of a fixed discount rate.

 Dynamic discounting vs. invoice factoring